The stage. The lights. The screams of thousands of frenzied fans waiting to hear your music.

 How do they find music: Spotify, social media, goes to see live bands around the city with her friends.

-Creating a detailed fan persona will get you into the mindset of your fans and help you build your brand and SoundCloud promotion strategy in order to reach them.
+Creating a detailed fan persona will get you into the mindset of your fans and help you build your brand and a legit SoundCloud promotion strategy in order to reach them.

 Creating a musician/band page on Facebook paints a thorough picture of you as an artist.
 As you can see from the image below, you have your About section, photos, tour dates and events your fans can keep track of.